Mark-MDO47/RubberBandGun/README.md

 This one is a re-write of the DFRobot library; also includes an English language spec sheet in the "extras" directory. https://https://github.com/PowerBroker2/DFPlayerMini_Fast

-For a description of my experiences with using this module, see the Readme.md in the sounds/ directory.
+For a description of my experiences with using this module, see the Readme.md in https://github.com/Mark-MDO47/RubberBandGun/tree/master/RBG_arduino.

 # Sounds

-See the Readme.md in the sounds/ directory for attribution and other information about the sounds that are used in this project.
+See the Readme.md in https://github.com/Mark-MDO47/RubberBandGun/tree/master/sounds for attribution and other information about the sounds that are used in this project.

 The sounds reside on a 16Gbyte SD card inserted in the YX5200 module.
 Also on that SD card is an ATTRIBUTION directory containing an HTML file with attributions for the sounds used in this project.